 Now Hiring – Installer

 Who are we?
 Randy and Susan Weestrand own this small family oriented company that fixes radon.
 The office is in their Orono home and the shop is in an out-building.
-Christian music or Rush Limbaugh are always playing in the background.
+Christian music or conservative talk are usually on the radio.

-We’ve had 26 years of slow and orderly growth.
-Three installers install two or three systems per day.
+We’ve had 30 years of slow and orderly growth.
+Two installers work in the field.
 In the office, Chris does most of the estimating while Susan does book keeping and administrative stuff and Randy does everything else.

-Where you come in: Your mission, should you decide to accept it, is to learn new trade- radon mitigation.
+Where you come in: Your mission, should you decide to accept it, is to put your carpentry skills to use in a new trade with a group of people who share your values.

 The gritty details: